From Rusty to Like-New: A Step-by-Step Guide to Cleaning Your Blackstone Griddle

 a.
 Using a scraper to remove any remaining food debris

-Using a scraper or spatula, scrape away any remaining food debris from the griddle surface.
-Start from one end of the griddle and work your way to the other, pushing the debris into the grease trough.
+With a scraper or spatula, scrape any remaining food debris from the griddle surface.
+Start from one end of the griddle and work to the other, pushing the debris into the grease trough.
 Be careful not to scratch the surface of the griddle while doing this.

 b.
 Applying a cleaning solution and scrubbing the surface